-Name Termination Diminution of Responsibility Tim Goyder (Managing Director) Mr. Goyder's employment agreement may be terminated by the Company or Mr. Goyder upon giving three months' notice.
-If Mr. Goyder's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 12 months' salary (A\$390,000) Richard Hacker (Chief Financial Officer) Mr. Hacker's employment agreement may be terminated by the Company or the employee upon giving three months' notice.
-If Mr. Hacker's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 6 months' salary (A\$152,948) Other Named Executive Officers All other key management personnel employment agreements may be terminated by the Company or the employee upon giving three months' notice.
+Name Termination Diminution of Responsibility Tim Goyder (Executive Chairman) Mr. Goyder's employment agreement may be terminated by the Company or Mr. Goyder upon giving three months' notice.
+If Mr. Goyder's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 12 months' salary (A\$273,750) Alex Dorsch (Chief Operating Officer) Mr. Dorsch's employment agreement may be terminated by the Company or Mr. Dorsch upon giving three months' notice.
+If Mr. Dorsch's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 6 months' salary (A\$160,000) Richard Hacker (Chief Financial Officer) Mr. Hacker's employment agreement may be terminated by the Company or the employee upon giving three months' notice.
+If Mr. Hacker's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 6 months' salary (A\$152,948) Other Named Executive Officers All other key management personnel employment agreements may be terminated by the Company or the employee upon giving three months' notice as applicable.
 Nil Non-Executive Directors Nil Nil